davidk101/Java-Sockets/README.md

 **TCPServer.java**
 This TCPServer class handles incoming requests from TCP clients by creating independent threads for each client.
-Methods:
+Methods and features:
-- keep log
+- Keeps log - this log is printed to console
-- math calculation
+- Math calculation - defined in a method which returns solution to simple math requests from client